Does your Puppy Jump Up?

 -Do not allow other people to let your puppy jump on them.

--Do not give in!
+-Keep positive but Do not give in!
 Do not give up!
 Practice is essential!
 Have fun.
 Happy Training!